-Today it has an imposing façade of tufa and a traditional structure with three naves, inside it preserves magnificent works, including a sculpture of the Madonna in adoration of her son and the canvas of the Madonna del Rosario of the sixteenth century.
+Today it has an imposing tuff facade and a traditional structure with three naves, inside it preserves magnificent works, including a sculpture of the Madonna in adoration of her son and the canvas of the Madonna del Rosario from the 16th century.
 In addition to the church, the complex has a seventeenth-century kiosk and an important bell tower.
-In the hamlet of Pedemonte, moreover, we find the Villa of Santa Sofia, a Palladian construction of 1500 in the shape of a horseshoe, surrounded by a large park and an English garden.
-The building has two floors with Ionic columns that are inspired by the ancient Roman villas.